scottslowe/weblog/content/post/2016-12-21-opening-webloc-files-ubuntu.md

 The trick here, apparently, is the `--xpath` parameter to `xmllint`.
 I don't fully understand the syntax yet, but it looks for the element named "string" (which, in the case of a `.webloc` file, is the URL of the site).
 If the element had been named "weburl", then the syntax would change to `--xpath "string(//weburl)"`.

-Using this script, I can now easily pass in the name of a `.webloc` file created on OS X and open it in Firefox on my Ubuntu laptop.
-The script is also easily modified to work on OS X itself as well; just replace the line calling Firefox with the `open` command instead.
+Using this script, I can now easily pass in the name of a `.webloc` file created on macOS and open it in Firefox on my Ubuntu laptop.
+The script is also easily modified to work on macOS itself as well; just replace the line calling Firefox with the `open` command instead.
 (I'll leave that as an exercise for the reader.)

 The next step for me is to create a `.desktop` file that references this script, then modify the Ubuntu environment so that double-clicking on a `.webloc` file invokes the script (which, in turn, invokes Firefox).
 Once I've figured that out, I'll post something here.
 Until then, enjoy!

 [link-1]: http://www.ubuntu.com/
 [link-2]: https://www.mozilla.org/en-US/firefox/new/